COM-GND/gnd-ctrl-web-app/README.md

 Profiles are stored in the `/profiles` directory.
 Each profile is a javascript class that extends the `profile` base class.

 Because the profile file is written in javascript, the shot can be profiled with flexibility and conditional design.
-See the `blooming-espresso.js` file a simple example of the api.
+See the `blooming-espresso.js` file for a simple example of the api.

 More information to come...